11 Exciting French Games for Bored High School Students

 4. Assign the same French article to everyone and then have them fill out their own graphic organizer in around 20 minutes.

 5. Ask each group to present their graphic organizer.

 6. Based on organization and creativity, whoever comes up with the best graphic organizer wins!

 Now that you know of some clever, fun French games for your high school students, we have no doubt that you’ll be able to speed up their French studies.

-And once you get started, odds are you’ll ask yourself why you didn’t try these games sooner.
+And once you get started, odds are you’ll ask yourself why you didn’t try these games and activities sooner.